Deerenaros/sandbox/requests/README.md

 If not livecoding it should be another (commited or built) container image with `solution.sh` script inside as entrypoint.
 The image can be stored at any kind.

+## DoD-

+Just fill with script server without converting markdown files.

 ## DoD

-Any valid answer if server filled with set of pages (given token would be enought).
+Any valid script if server filled with set of pages (given token would be enought).

 ## DoD+